huntdatacenter/docs/docs/administer-science/service-desk/lab-orders.md

 **Machine type**

-For cost savings, we recommend that you start with the **`default.b2`** machine type.
-And if needed, upgrade to larger machine types when your scientists are well onboard in your new lab and ready to explore.
+For cost savings, we recommend that you start with the **`default.c1`** machine type.
+And if needed, upgrade to larger machine types when your lab users are well onboard in your new lab and ready to explore.
 You may specify [alternative machines types](/administer-science/services/machine-types) in the order if you know you need other sizes right away.

 **Storage volumes**